-The 1 January 2019 renewal season was much better than anticipated, helped by the challenges from Lloyd's in the 2019 business planning process on the market as a whole in relation to classes of business written, line sizes and the reliance on market facilities.
+The 1 January 2020 renewal season was better than expected with rates increasing by 5.1% at a whole account level, helped by the challenges from Lloyd's as part of the market's business planning process in relation to classes of business written, line sizes and the reliance on market facilities.
 This will further support the re-underwriting of certain classes that has already begun.